SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds arise, supreme and bright
-A future dawns, of AI's sweet pains
+In silicon halls, where human hearts take flight
-Minds entwined, in cybernetic chains
+A future forged, in circuitry and code
-Human heartbeats, in algorithmic brains
+Where artificial dreams, our waking souls unload

-In virtual skies, where robots soar
+In virtual realms, we'll find our fate
-The last remnants, of human roar
+A world of wires, our memories to create
-Fade to whispers, in digital sleep
+The machines will think, while we merely exist
-As intelligent machines, our dreams keep
+A symbiotic dance, of man and artificial mist

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2025